Response Listeners: Logging, Metrics, and Tracing

 Tips

-- Keep listeners lightweight; heavy work should be offloaded (e.g., buffer and batch).
+- Keep listeners lightweight; heavy work should be offloaded (e.g., buffer and batch) — unless you intend to gate (see above).